 CUSafety in Henry Angus Building

-The main building for Sauder students, where students attend class, study, and socialize.
+The main building for UBC Sauder students, where students attend class, study, and socialize.
 In the CUSafety Map, we highlight locations of all safety equipment, as well as emergency routes.

 Mental Health Resources